nadavgordon/waiting-room-manager-api/README.md

         Use this command with caution, as it will revert the last applied migration.

 ## Running the Application

+For a full local deployment environment including PostgreSQL and Redis running in containers, please refer to the "Kubernetes Local Development with Kind" section below.
+The following `npm` scripts are for running the application directly on your host, typically for quick development iterations assuming externally managed database/cache instances or when using port-forwarding from a Kind cluster.

 ### Development Mode
 ```bash